stspronk/thesis/README.md

 git clone https://github.com/acado/acado.git -b stable ACADOtoolkit

-Navigate to the MATLAB installation directory by running:
+Navigate to the MATLAB installation directory by running(IN MATLAB):

 cd *ACADO DIRECTORY*/interfaces/matlab/;
 You are now ready to compile the ACADO interface.
 This compilation will take several minutes but needs to be done only once.
 Run “make” in your command window: